 Building Your Child’s Confidence

-Confidence comes from a real place.
+While you can nurture confidence, it has to come fom a real place.
 You cannot cheerlead a child to a confident attitude if that child knows she does not have the goods.

 And so to the starting point always should be a learning check, making sure there are no learning issues at play.
 And if there are reading issues or learning issues, you should consider a learning or reading intervention like Gemm Learning,.